The Perfect Weekend in Rome: A 3 Day Itinerary

 Start getting to know Rome with a free walking tour

-Let’s say you arrive on Friday afternoon, get your bearings and start to get a feel for this city with a free walking tour that leaves from the lovely Piazza di Spagna (The Spanish Steps) everyday at 17:30 (reservations are required though) .
-The tour takes you wandering through some of the treasures of this historical and pretty area of Rome including the Pantheon and the Trevi Fountain (although the Trevi Fountain is currently undergoing renovation)
+Let’s say you arrive on Friday afternoon, ease in to your Rome itinerary by getting your bearings and starting to get a feel for this incredible city with a free walking tour that leaves from the lovely Piazza di Spagna (The Spanish Steps) everyday at 17:30 (reservations are required though) .
+The tour takes you wandering through some of the treasures of this historical and pretty area of Rome including the Pantheon and the Trevi Fountain (although the Trevi Fountain is currently undergoing renovation).

 Stroll down by the Tiber River

 When in Rome you just have to grab a gelato and in the summer months it is especially nice to stroll down along the banks of the River Tiber.

 Stretching from Trastevere to Testaccio the river banks are lined with tents and stalls, restaurants, bars, fairground stalls, cinema performances and loads more events known as the ‘Lungo il Tevere’.
 This is a perfect, and affordable, way to spend a Summer evening in Rome and join ‘la passeggiata‘ with the Romans.

 The next morning take your coffee like the Romans do – by downing a rich espresso in a crowded bar.
 Then, visit the world’s smallest country, that houses one of the world’s finest and largest art collections as well as the headquarters of the Catholic Church – The Vatican!

 Don’t hang around though, go as early as you can, as the queues stretch down the street and the museum gets unbearably crowded by late morning but it’s somewhere you can’t miss off a Rome 3 day itinerary.
 I’m glad we skipped the queues and were one of the first groups to get into the museum with our Sistine Chapel Express Tour with City Wonders.